The 8 Best Keurig K Cup Coffee Pods

 The ever-popular medium roasts provide a nice balance that appeals to a range of palates.
 They’re sweeter and less acidic than light roasts, with a slightly heavier body and just a hint of roast flavor.
 You can expect a flavor profile featuring caramel, nuts, fruits, and milk chocolate.

 The flavor of a dark roast is dictated more by the roasting process than by the taste of the coffee bean.
 When done properly, a dark roast will have a rich and heavy body, coating your tongue with smooth flavors of dark chocolate and toasted nuts.

 Because Keurig machines are known to yield a relatively weak cup as compared to brewing freshly roasted beans, many consumers opt for medium or dark roasts when purchasing K Cups coffee for Keurig.

 These deeper roasts generally have a heavier body, and more robust, less subtle flavor notes that make them well-suited to Keurig brewing.

 But don’t despair if you’re a fan of kicking off your day with a brightly acidic light roast brew.
 There are some good light roast K Cups to meet your needs.

 Blends are more consistent.

-When selecting the best coffee beans, the region of origin of the beans can be a significant factor.
+When selecting the best coffee, the region of origin of the beans can be a significant factor.
 This is less important, however, when shopping for the best tasting K Cups.
 Though there are single-origin options, most are blends.
 And that’s not a bad thing.
 Blends tend to have more approachable flavors, ensure consistency, and keep costs affordable (2).